gxiaolab/L-GIREMI/README.md

 ### Installation

-It's advised to install the software into a virtual environment.
+It's recommended to install the software into a virtual environment.

 Create virtual environment: